 - a.
-Complete site plan showing all existing structures, proposed improvements, proposed grading, including cut and fill calculations, lot coverage statistics (i.e., building paving, usable open space and landscape areas), vicinity map, and topography. - b.
-Floor plans and roof plans. - c.
-All elevations with heights, materials and colors specified. - d.
+Complete site plan showing all existing structures, proposed improvements, proposed grading, including cut and fill calculations, lot coverage statistics (i.e., building, paving, usable open space and landscape areas), vicinity map, and topography. - b.
+Floor plans and roof plans (1/8" scale minimum). - c.
+All elevations (1/8" scale minimum) with heights, materials and colors specified. - d.
 Preliminary landscape plan, when required, showing existing and proposed trees and shrubs, including any existing vegetation to be removed.
 This landscape plan shall also include all retaining and freestanding walls, fences, gates and gateposts and proposed paving and should specify proposed materials and colors of all these items. - e.
 Site section for projects on slopes of 20 percent or greater, and when required by the DRB.